 By reviewing these four areas: forms, website links, email list and social media profiles, you can ensure that the information you are displaying online for your business is correct, relevant and accurate.
 It will also ensure that those who come across your social media profiles or website will be able to connect with you in a simple, easy process.

 These four areas of your online marketing should be reviewed, at minimum, on an annual basis.
-However, I highly recommend adding this review into your quarterly or even monthly tasks if able.
+However, I highly recommend adding this review into your quarterly or even monthly business tasks if able.

 Resource: To help with your end-of-the-year review, I’ve created a checklist that you can use to work your way through these 4 areas (and there is room to add in additional areas that you want to review).
-Grab the checklist here and use it at the end of every year, or even quarter to do that quick review.
+Grab the checklist here and use it at the end of every year, or even each quarter to do that quick review.